 On Oct.
-5, 1932, the Detroit Falcons, formerly the Cougars, change their name to the Red Wings.
+5, 1932, the Detroit Falcons, formerly the Cougars, changed their name to the Red Wings.
 They also unveil their new winged wheel logo and red uniforms which they still wear to this day.

-Blackhawks owner James D. Norris believed he had a deal, on Oct.
+Blackhawks owner James D. Norris believed he had a deal on Oct.
 5, 1962, to purchase the contract of Maple Leafs star Frank Mahovlich for $1 million.
 He paid a $1,000 deposit to Leafs’ co-owner Harold Ballard with the balance to be delivered the next morning.
 However, the following day, the Maple Leafs gave Mahovlich the contract he was looking for and returned the deposit to Norris.

 Kevin Stevens set an NHL record for the most points in a season-opening game on Oct.
 5, 1990.
 He scored two goals and added four assists during the Penguins’ 7-4 victory at the Capitals.

 The Dallas Stars played their very first game after relocating from Minnesota on Oct.
 5, 1993.
 Neil Broten had a pair of goals in their 6-4 win over the Red Wings at Reunion Arena.